 - Add the chopped white chocolate and stir until completely melted and smooth.

 - Pour the milk-gelatine mix into the cream-chocolate pan and stir until fully combined.

 - Take the moulds from the freezer and pour the panna cotta mixture through a tea strainer or sieve into the moulds, in equal portions.

-- Squeeze the sides gently to push the centre of each fig open slightly and place in a heat-proof dish.
+- Squeeze the sides gently to push the centre of each fig open slightly.

-- Drizzle each fig with a tablespoon of honey, a dusting of ground cinnamon and a sprinkle of finely grated lemon zest.
+- Drizzle each fig with a tablespoon of honey, before sprinkling with a dusting of ground cinnamon and a little finely grated lemon zest.

-- Roast for 6 to 8 minutes until the honey has caramelised, then remove and allow to cool.
+- Roast for 6 to 8 minutes until the honey has caramelised.

-- Place a fig next to each pudding and drizzle it with a little extra honey.
+- Place a fig next to each pudding (it is fine if these are still warm) and drizzle it with a little extra honey (optional).

-- Sprinkle chopped walnut and white chocolate sprinkles onto the fig and panna cotta and serve.
+- Sprinkle chopped walnut and white chocolate sprinkles over the top of both Panna Cotta and figs and serve.

 © 2019-2023 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist